ushis/local-repo/README.md

-	                        file, a pkgbuild tarball or can be the uri of a downloadable pkgbuild tarball, e.g. in the AUR -A name [name ...], --aur-add name [name ...] download, build and add a package specified by name from the AUR to the repo
+	                        file, a pkgbuild tarball or can be the uri of a downloadable pkgbuild tarball, e.g. in the AUR -A name [name ...], --aur-add name [name ...] download, build and add a package from the AUR to the repo
 	  -c, --check           run an integrity check
+	  -C, --clear-cache     clear the cache
 	  -e, --elephant        the elephant never forgets
-	  -i name [name ...], --info name [name ...] display infos for the specified package
+	  -i name [name ...], --info name [name ...] display info for specified packages
-	  -l, --list            list all packages from the repo -r name [name ...], --remove name [name ...] remove the packages specified by name from the repo -R, --restore         Restore repo database
+	  -l, --list            list all packages from the repo -r name [name ...], --remove name [name ...] remove packages from the repo
+	  -R, --restore         Restore repo database
 	  -s term, --search term
-	                        find packages by term
+	                        find packages
 	  -u path [path ...], --upgrade path [path ...] upgrade a package by replacing it with a new package. see --add for a description of the path argument